At a Glance

 Microdevices Operations Division and Other Operations Division

-Epson will contribute to the development of smart communications, power, transportation and manufacturing systems with advanced and original quartz timing and sensing solutions and low-power semiconductor solutions.
+Epson will contribute to the development of smart communications, power, transportation and manufacturing systems with advanced quartz timing and sensing solutions and low-power semiconductor solutions.

 Quartz crystal devices

 Quartz is an extremely frequency-stable material.
-Epson uses its original QMEMS® technology to exploit this feature to the fullest and provide crystal devices used in consumer products such a s smartphones, as well as in infrastructure and automotive applications that require exceptional accuracy and reliability.
-Epson meets the timing and sensing needs of different industries with timing devices such as crystal units, oscillators, and real-time clock modules and sensing devices such as gyrosensors.
-We are also creating new value with groundbreaking devices such as small atomic oscillators.
+Epson uses its original QMEMS®technology to exploit this feature to the fullest and provide crystal devices used in consumer products such as smartphones, as well as in infrastructure and automotive applications that require exceptional accuracy and reliability.
+Epson is filling the timing and sensing needs of different industries with timing devices such as crystal units, oscillators, and real-time clock modules and sensing devices such as gyrosensors.
+We are also creating new value with unique devices such as micro atomic oscillators.

-Epson develops and provides a variety of low-power semiconductor devices, such as LCD controllers and drivers, microcontrollers, and application-specific ICs (ASICs).
-Epson semiconductors are used in a wide range of products, from healthcare to automotive equipment.
+Epson develops and provides a variety of low-power semiconductor devices, such as LCD controllers, microcontrollers, ASICs, and LCD drivers.
+From wearable products to automotive devices, Epson semiconductors are used in a wide range of products.

-Epson Atmix Corporation develops high-performance superfine powders that are used as raw material in items such as electronic components.
-These powders are produced using Atmix's original atomization process.
+Epson develops high-performance superfine powders that are used as raw material in items such as electronic components.
+These powders are produced using our original atomization process.

-Epson leverages original thin-film deposition technology to provide the electronics, semiconductor, automotive, medical and other industries with high-added-value surface finishes (e.g., gold-tin alloy plating on wafers, and gold spot plating on flex tape).
+Epson leverages original thin-film deposition technology to provide the electronics, semiconductor, automotive, medical and other industries with high-added-value surface finishing for example gold-tin alloy plating on wafers, and decorative plating on watch bands.